 Levee certification standards increased with the flooding caused by hurricane Katrina in 2005.
 The loss of the Corps certification risks the loss of levee accreditation under the Federal Emergency Management Agency’s (FEMA) National Flood Insurance Program for 45 miles of levees along the Columbia River serving the Portland region.
-Levee Ready Columbia formed as a partnership between government, business, environmental and community organizations convened by Jules Bailey to identify collaborative solutions to needed improvements and associated costs of repair for accreditation as
+Levee Ready Columbia formed as a partnership between government, business, environmental and community organizations convened by Jules Bailey to identify collaborative solutions to needed improvements and associated costs of repair for accreditation as well as modernization.

 VISIT THE MAIN LEVEE READY COLUMBIA PROGRAM WEBSITE FOR MORE INFORMATION: www.leveereadycolumbia.org